 a.
 A compulsory appointment, must be a licensed Labuan Trust Company

 b.
 Acts as service provider to the foundation and performs a compliant agent function and acts as a conduit between Foundation and Labuan FSA

 A protector or supervisory person may be appointed by the founders.
 These parties may monitor the Council’s decision, power to add or remove Officers, Council members etc.

-Fees payable to Labuan FSA annual fee for Labuan Foundation is RM750 payable by 15th January each year.
-Application to register a Labuan Foundation : 1- to 2 months.
+Fees payable to Labuan FSA annual fee for Labuan Private Foundation.
+Application to register a Labuan Private Foundation : 1- to 2 months.

 Please contact us at +603-2161 0354 or email your enquiry form to set up an appointment.
 We “simplify the complexities” of your Labuan investment.